geekchow/work-notes/AWS/AWS-Network.md

 A router table defines a set of rules, that are used to determine where network traffic is directed.

+Router table is associated with VPC and specific Subnets within it.

 ![Route-Table-Routes](Route-Table-Routes.png)

 The first record is to router traffic within VPC